ParisAstronomicalDataCentre/OPUS/docs/settings.md

 UWS Client settings
 ===================

-The file `uws_client/uws_client.py` contains all the variables needed by the web client with their default values and descriptions.
-This file is part of the repository files and it is recommended to keep it unchanged.
+The file `$OPUS_DIR/uws_client/uws_client.py` contains all the variables needed by the web client with their default values and descriptions.
+This file is part of the repository files and it is recommended to keep it unchanged, however all those variables can be overridden from the `$OPUS_DIR/settings_local.py` file.

-The file `uws_client/settings_local.py` should contain local variables that are specific to an installation.
-It is read from the file `uws_client/uws_client.py` and overrides the default values.

-This file also contains default tokens that have to be set internally and kept secret to ensure application security.

 | Variable            | Description                                                                                                               |